 Research and Creative Activity

 His research interests include readability of patient information in communication disorders, team player styles and issues in higher education.

-Wilson is the proud father of three children, Ben, Lauria, and Patrick and the grandfather of four granddaughters.
-He enjoys hiking and photograpy.
+Dr. Wilson is the proud father of three children, Ben, Lauria, and Patrick; and the grandfather of four granddaughters.
+He enjoys hiking and photography.